quitefrasmotic/SimpleDeathCounter/README.md

 **Linux note:** Unfortunately this app doesn't support global hotkeys on Wayland due to the protocol's immaturity in this area.
 However, work on this seems to be progressing.

-<sub>This is also, perhaps obviously if you look at the code, a project I used to learn C++ and Qt.
-Because of this, there may be bugs and inefficiencies - sorry!</sub>
+This is also, perhaps obviously if you look at the code, a project I used to learn C++ and Qt.
+Because of this, there may be bugs and inefficiencies - sorry!

 ## Building
 I've only tested building on Linux - my CMake config may not work for other platforms.